DillonSteyl/SCIE1000/Week 2/quadratic_description.md

 **Hint 2:** Remember, you must use an asterisk (\*) between the variables and/or numbers you are multiplying, you can't leave it out like you can on paper!

-Note: Python can handle imaginary numbers (where you take the square root of a negative number) perfectly fine, so don't worry about that.

 ## Solution
 ```python